Skip to main content

 War history at the Jøssingfjord

 Do you know your war history?
-If yes, you have probably heard of the Altmark affair that took place in the Jøssingfjord on 16 February 1940, where a German military ship was boarded by British marine vessels.
+If yes, you have probably heard of the Altmark affair that took place in the Jøssingfjord on 16 February 1940, where a German military ship was boarded by British naval vessels.
 But enough about the war.
 The Jøssingfjord is an experience in itself, surrounded by steep mountainsides and Helleren in the innermost part of the fjord.
 The fjord is also a paradise for mountain climbers, with mountains Hedlersfjellet and Profilveggen as the most popular climbing areas.

 The houses at Helleren.
 Photo: Brian Tallman Photography